sunniesnow/sunniesnow/help.md

 {:#exclude-buttons}

 - **Setting id**: `exclude-buttons`.
-- **Possible values**: A list of mouse buttons seperated by spaces.
+- **Possible values**: A list of mouse buttons separated by spaces.

 This setting is used to set which mouse buttons should be excluded.
 This applies to **all** scenes including the main gameplay scene, the pause menu, and the results scene.